Nimsey/bakery-e-commerce/resources/project-2-plan.md

 `card` AUTH/SECURITY
 ```
 ### AUTH/SECURITY (Mostly From Template Boilerplate)
-- [ ] Log in works (required: boilerplate or better)
+- [x] Log in works (required: boilerplate or better)
-- [ ] Sensible error messages for bad login info  (boilerplate or better)
+- [x] Sensible error messages for bad login info  (boilerplate or better)
-- [ ] Passwords hashed in database
+- [x] Passwords hashed in database
-- [ ] Passwords in form are input type="password" (dots)
+- [x] Passwords in form are input type="password" (dots)
-- [ ] Password verification is checked
+- [x] Password verification is checked
-- [ ] Can't sneak edit/delete data that I don't own by typing in random ids
+- [?]
+Can't sneak edit/delete data that I don't own by typing in random ids
 ```
 `card` GITHUB USAGE
 ```
 ### GITHUB USAGE
-- [ ] Appropriate Use of Github
+- [x] Appropriate Use of Github
-- [ ] `README` is included and is descriptive
+- [x] `README` is included and is descriptive
-- [ ] `.gitignore` properly set up
+- [x] `.gitignore` properly set up
-- [ ] No API keys in Github code (used a .env file)
+- [x] No API keys in Github code (used a .env file)
-- [ ] Multiple commits per day
+- [x] Multiple commits per day
-- [ ] Repo up on day 1 of project week or sooner
+- [x] Repo up on day 1 of project week or sooner
 - [ ] `README` has *Installation Instructions*
 ```

 `card` DATABASE USAGE
 ```
 ### DATABASE USAGE
-- [ ] At least 2 Models other than join tables (required)
+- [x] At least 2 Models other than join tables (required) [users and tasks]
-- [ ] Relationships were set up appropriately between models
+- [x] Relationships were set up appropriately between models
-- [ ] Avoided global variables, storing data in files, etc
+- [x] Avoided global variables, storing data in files, etc
-- [ ] No raw file/image data stored in database, etc
+- [x] No raw file/image data stored in database, etc
 ```

 `card` CODE STYLE
 ```
 ### CODE STYLE
-- [ ] Generally DRY code / No enormous files
+- [x] Generally DRY code / No enormous files
-- [ ] Proper indentation (or mostly pretty good!)
+- [x] Proper indentation (or mostly pretty good!)
-- [ ] Naming conventions kept
+- [x] Naming conventions kept
-- [ ] No glaring logic errors
+- [x] No glaring logic errors
 ```
 `card` USER EXPERIENCE
 ```
 ### USER EXPERIENCE
-- [ ] Effort was put into design
+- [x] Effort was put into design
-- [ ] No broken links (server errors or 404s)
+- [x] No broken links (server errors or 404s)
-- [ ] Typing a purposely bad link renders an error ejs page
+- [x] Typing a purposely bad link renders an error ejs page
-- [ ] Content is responsive to screen size changes
+- [x] Content is responsive to screen size changes
-- [ ] No glaring alignment or grid errors
+- [x] No glaring alignment or grid errors
 ```